 2. You are in control of your HSA account

-Unlike a Flexible Spending Account(FSA) where you lose your money if you did not spend it by the end of the enrollment year; all unused funds inside your HSA will be rolled over to the following year.
+Unlike a Flexible Spending Account(FSA) where you lose your money if you do not spend it by the end of the enrollment year; all unused funds inside your HSA will be rolled over to the following year.
 This gives you complete control and stability of your HSA plan.

 3. An HSA plan can help you save for retirement